ethan123montera123/myauthorsperspective/firebase/README.md

   message: "Lorem ipsum sitar dolor.",
 };

-// Send the contact email to the company wuth the `ContactEmail` template await sendContactEmail(data);
+// Send the contact email to the company with the `ContactEmail` template const { data } = await sendContactEmail(data);

+data.msg; // Contains the success message
 ```

 ## Access Required